 - Bellairs Falls is a town “where dark and destructive magics roil beneath the surface” — a solid option for supernatural campaigns

-- Danvers High is in the vein of Smallville: You play young superheroes (the game recommends using Mutant City Blues for powers)
+- Danvers High is in the vein of Smallville: You play young superheroes (the game recommends using Mutant City Blues (paid link) for powers)

 - Dymond City, an urban dystopia, for tales of gangs, crime, and survival